Imagine arriving at your campsite to find the tent set up, bed pulled back and every creature comfort you could dream of

 4. Flinders Bush Retreats, Flinders Ranges

 A luxury glamping experience isn’t what you’d expect to find on a sixth-generation Outback station.
-Hidden away in an almost untouched corner of the Flinders Ranges, experience the unique Outback way of life in style at Flinders Bush Retreats.
+Hidden away in an almost untouched corner of the Flinders Ranges, couples and families can experience the unique Outback way of life in style at Flinders Bush Retreats.
 Offering a boutique farm stay experience in Hawker with self-contained houses, glamping and camping options, cosying up in the eco tent is the perfect retreat for nature lovers who aren’t ready to rough it.
 Complete with a queen-sized bed, luxurious linen, small kitchenette and ensuite, everything is taken care of.